 Do you play a lot or only sometimes?
 If you don’t play that much, then you need a low-end gun.
 But if you play all the time, then you need to buy a high-end gun.

-Are You Willing to Buy Used Equipment?
+Do You Want to Buy Used Gear?

 If you buy used equipment, you will save a lot of money.
 But make sure that the equipment is not too old.
 It may need adjustments and might not be what you wanted.